web-pacotes/github-upsert/README.md

 ## Features

 - Uploads/updates a file in a GitHub repository
+- Upload/update folder in a GitHub repository (with recursive folder support)
+- Agnostic of `io` or file system
 - Uses native fetch lib for HTTP requests

 ## Missing features